ajay-sainy/Wav2Lip-GFPGAN/README.md

 ### Limitations

 - The software will trim the video if audio ends first.
-To bypass, add a snippet of audio to that makes it longer than the video, then trim the video.
+To bypass, add a snippet of blank audio to your audio file to make it longer than the video, then trim the video after processing.
 - You will need to combine the audio and video into a single file after processing.
 - The software cannot handle extreme poses or face positions.